 Reporting to privacy commissioner and ministry of health

 Custodians in some provinces and territories are required to report privacy breaches to their provincial or territorial privacy commissioner.
 Federal legislation also requires custodians in some provinces and territories to report significant privacy breaches to the Privacy Commissioner of Canada.
-A report to the provincial ministry of health is also required in Alberta.
+A report to the provincial ministry of health is also required in Alberta and in Québec, to the Minister of Cybersecurity and Digital Technology.

 In New Brunswick, Nova Scotia, Newfoundland and Labrador, Prince Edward Island, Ontario, Northwest Territories, the Yukon, Manitoba, Québec and Alberta, it is mandatory to notify the provincial or territorial privacy commissioner of a privacy breach in specified circumstances.
 In New Brunswick and Prince Edward Island, for example, a report is required unless the breach will not adversely affect individuals or lead to their identification.
-In Alberta, it is mandatory to notify the provincial privacy commissioner (in addition to the ministry of health) when there is a real risk of harm to an individual.
+In Alberta and Québec, it is mandatory to notify the provincial privacy commissioner (in addition to the Ministry of Health in Alberta and Ministry of Cybersecurity and Digital Technology in Québec) when there is a real risk of harm to an individual.

 In addition to any applicable provincial or territorial requirements, the Privacy Commissioner of Canada must also be notified when there is a "real risk of significant harm to an individual"2 arising from a privacy breach of information held by a custodian practising in Alberta, Saskatchewan, Manitoba, Prince Edward Island, and all three territories.
 Significant harm is defined in the legislation to include bodily harm or property damage, humiliation, damage to reputation or relationships, loss of business or professional opportunities, financial loss, identity theft, and negative effects on the individual’s credit record.
 3 Custodians in these jurisdictions must maintain a record of every privacy breach for 24 months.